ibm-cloud-docs/Registry/ts_get_started.md

 {{site.data.keyword.attribute-definition-list}}

-# Troubleshooting getting started with IBM Cloud registry permissions
+# Troubleshooting getting started with {{site.data.keyword.registryshort_notm}} permissions
 {: #troubleshoot-get-started}
 {: troubleshoot}
 {: support}

-You're trying to use the [getting started instructions](/docs/Registry?topic=Registry-getting-started) for {{site.data.keyword.registrylong}}, but you can't get any {{site.data.keyword.registryshort}} commands to work.
+You're following the getting started instructions for {{site.data.keyword.registryshort_notm}} but none of the registry commands work because you lack the required IAM permission.
 {: shortdesc}

 You can't run any commands in {{site.data.keyword.registryshort}} because you don't have permission.